 Opt for New Construction

 Buying a home can be stressful under normal circumstances.
-A seller’s market adds challenges and arming yourself with information and going in with reasonable expectations will help you survive as a buyer in a seller’s market.
+A seller’s market adds additional challenges.
+Arming yourself with information and going in with reasonable expectations will help you survive as a buyer in a seller’s market.